 Placements include a range of organisations and settings such as:

 *The references must be on letter headed paper or the referee can send them direct from a professional/work email address to email@example.com

 If your first language is not English then we require IELTS grade of 7.0 with a minimum score of 6.5 in each component.

 The demands of the MA Art Psychotherapy course and the profession require you to demonstrate a suitable level of life experience and maturity.
 Evidence of substantial experience of artistic practice including exposure to, and experience of, a variety of styles and media in the art form are also required.
 Please read our Guide for more detailed information.

 We do not accept deferred applications for the MA Art Psychotherapy

 Artistic portfolio required.
 Tutors will explain the course content and you will be given the opportunity to ask us questions in addition to us assessing your suitability for the course.
 We will wish to explore the professional experience you can bring to the programme and expect all applicants to be able to discuss and evidence their experience.

 If you are selected to attend an interview we will contact you by e-mail to make a booking.
-We strongly advise that you book yourself onto the earliest interview date to avoid disappointment as interview dates are limited on this oversubscribed course.
-The interview dates are filled on a first come first served basis.
+This is a very popular course and we receive more applications than we have places.
+Therefore, if you are selected to attend an interview we would strongly advise that you book yourself onto the earliest interview date to avoid disappointment as interview dates/spaces are limited.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.